remotion-dev/remotion/packages/docs/docs/cloudrun/setup.md

    curl -L https://github.com/UmungoBungo/remotion/raw/gcp-lambda-alternative/packages/cloudrun/src/gcpInstaller/gcpInstaller.tar | tar -x -C . && node install.mjs
    ```

-- Select <Step>1</Step> if you are using Remotion Cloud Run for the first time in this GCP project or want to upgrade.
+- Select <Step>1</Step>to setup this project for Remotion Cloud Run, or to run the setup again for an update.
-- Select <Step>2</Step> if you want to [generate a new .env file](/docs/cloudrun/generate-env), or manage keys already created.
+- Select <Step>2</Step>to generate a new .env file, or manage keys already created, and [follow these steps instead](/docs/cloudrun/generate-env).

+3. When prompted to apply the plan, type `yes`.
+When prompted to generate the .env files, type `yes`.

 4. Run the following command to view the environment variables.
 Copy them into your local `.env` file (create it if it doesn't exist):